ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/data-visualization.md

 ![Data Visualization Feature](/img/postman/postman-29-visualization-feature.png)

-* Convert the output for atomic transactions from hexadecimal to user redeable.
+* Convert the output for atomic transactions from hexadecimal to user readable.

 :::info
 Please note that this only works for C-Chain Mainnet, not Fuji.